Welcome to Canvas at the University of Oxford

-Yes, there is a Quiz tool in Canvas that is viewed as an ‘assignment’ and can be embedded into an assignment.
+Yes, there is a Quiz tool in Canvas that is viewed as an ‘assignment’.
 It has features such as being able to provide one stimulus (e.g. a video or image) and posing multiple short questions about that stimulus.

 Yes, these can be embedded into Canvas pages and modules (like the Lessons tool in WebLearn).

 Canvas offers detailed analytics displays and reports, as well as a Gradebook into which markers can insert marks.
 Marks from graded activities such as assignments, quizzes and graded discussions will automatically appear in the Gradebook.
 This provides a full record of all assessments in the course and marks earned.
 You may wish to refer to the guidance: How do I enter and edit grades in the Gradebook?